PolymathicAI/multiple_physics_pretraining/README.md

 ### Slurm Launch
 Most parameters are tied to the configuration file and described in comments.
-An example can be found in config/base_config.yaml.
-The namespace "base_config" is configured for pretraining. "finetune" is set up for finetuning on specific data.
+An example can be found in config/mpp_avit_b_config.yaml.
+The namespace "basic_config" is configured for pretraining. "finetune" is set up for finetuning on specific data.

 For slurm clusters, submit_batch.sh is used to launch jobs.
 This will need to be configured for your system.